Fescron/universal-jlink-adapter/README.md

 ## 1 - Usage

-One can plug this adapter board in a [J-Link debugger](https://www.segger.com/products/debug-probes/j-link/models/j-link-base/) along with a [10 pin Tag-Connect adapter cable](http://www.tag-connect.com/TC2050-IDC) on the IDC connector.
+One can plug this *4cm x 5cm* adapter board in a [J-Link debugger](https://www.segger.com/products/debug-probes/j-link/models/j-link-base/) along with a [10 pin Tag-Connect adapter cable](http://www.tag-connect.com/TC2050-IDC) on the IDC connector.
 The cable will then have the approximate pinout (`RXD` instead of pin 7 `NC`) of the [standard 9-pin Cortex-M SWD/JTAG pinout](https://www.segger.com/products/debug-probes/j-link/accessories/adapters/9-pin-cortex-m-adapter/) from J-Link.
 The pinout of the Tag-Connect cable can be seen on the picure below (and for reference also on the bottom of the adapter board, but its pins aren't connected).

 <img src="documentation/Tag-Connect-pinout.png" height="200" alt="Tag-Connect pinout">